-- 1. We recommend that you start taking your nausea and pain medications as soon as possible.
-Start with the nausea medication as soon as you can after surgery followed by the pain medication (1/2 tablet to one tablet) 1⁄2 hour later.
-You should only have a maximum of 12 tablets of Percocet (5/325) over 24 hours and no more.
+1. We recommend that you start taking your nausea and pain medications as soon as possible.
+Start with the nausea medication as soon as you can after surgery followed by the pain medication (1/2) tablet to one tablet $\frac{1}{2}$ hour later.
+Please follow the directions on your bottle.
+There is a maximum amount of pain medication over a 24 hour period and we want you to follow this exactly.
 The pain medication takes an hour or so to take effect and during the start up time you will have pain.
-The nausea medication also takes about an hour to take effect. - 2.
-Do not take too much pain medication.
+The nausea medication also takes about an hour to take effect.

+- 2. Do not take too much pain medication.
 Pain medications can slow your breathing, which can be dangerous.
-Also you can only have 4 grams of Tylenol in 24 hours; over this amount can lead to irreversible liver damage.
-So never combine regular Tylenol with your Pain medication.

-- 3. Do not use high dose vitamin E, herbal medications or supplements, aspirin, Aleve, Ibuprofen or other anti-inflammatories for two weeks before and after your surgery.
+Also never combine regular Tylenol with your Pain medication. - 3.
+Do not use high dose vitamin E, herbal medications or supplements, aspirin, Aleve, Ibuprofen or other anti-inflammatories for two weeks before and after your surgery.
 These medications and agents all cause bleeding.
-We have a more complete list on our website under the resourse navigation tab at the top. - 4.
+We have a more complete list on our website under the resource navigation tab at the top. - 4.
 You should start your antibiotics and Clonidine (if you have this medication) as soon as possible after your surgery as well.
 The antibiotics and Clonidine are to be taken regularly and finished completely.
 The nausea and pain medications are taken on an as needed basis.